SP Services

 g.
 CGTMSE Loans

-In order to encourage entrepreneurs and startups, Ministry of Micro, Small & Medium Enterprises (MSME), Government of India has launched the Credit Guarantee Trust for Micro and Small Enterprises.
+In order to encourage entrepreneurs and startups, the Ministry of Micro, Small & Medium Enterprises (MSME), Government of India has launched the Credit Guarantee Trust for Micro and Small Enterprises.

 Without collateral or surety, the loan can be availed up to Rs.
 1 crore.
 Fresh as well as existing MSMEs can obtain a loan from all scheduled commercial banks and specified Regional Rural Banks and those authorities which entered into an agreement with the Credit Guarantee Trust.
-For opting this option you have to check the eligibility criteria first.
-For more information click here.
+For opting this option, you have to check the eligibility criteria first.
+For more information, click here.

 h.
 Venture Debt

-They appreciate the value of the fast-growing companies.
+They appreciate the value of fast-growing companies.
 Venture debt is accessible to such companies/startups which do not possess sufficient cash flows as well as significant assets which can be used as collateral or security.

 Startup Stages